Adityam582/Adityam582.github.io/_pages/about.md

 One of my Ex-boss (a SVP at Citibank Inc) gave me the title of "curious kid".

-I am can communicate in _Python, SQL, HTML, CSS, Markdown, TeX_, and _Hindi, English, German_.
+I can communicate in _Python, SQL, HTML, CSS, Markdown, TeX_, and _Hindi, English, German_.

 I single-task, do deep work (hybrid mode), use Firefox browser, think long-term and future-focused.